 Once an applicant receives the City's written Statement of Contributions Owing, applicants should pay the levy to the City by EFTPOS (debit card only), cash or a bank cheque made payable to the City of Sydney.
 When paying the levy, applicants must include the City's written advice confirming the levy amount payable.
-The City will then provide a receipt which the applicant must use to obtain a construction certificate or release a complying development certificate.
+The City will then provide a receipt which the applicant must use to obtain a construction certificate or as proof of payment for a complying development certificate.